How to make a vision board and my personal story

 Immediately I went to work and made one for myself.
 Back then I put mostly images to do with the future studies that I wanted to pursue and the career I dreamt of having etc. in my goal book.

 Well, it worked, because when I was done with school I didn’t have a cent to pay for my studies, nor did my parents have the money to pay for tertiary studies.
-I also didn’t get a scholarship.
+And although I worked hard at school, I didn’t get a scholarship.
+Those are few and far between here in South Africa.
 But I believed that I would be able to go and study and so it came to be.
 A relative offered to pay for my studies.
 I was ecstatic and thus able to graduate debt-free.

 Over the course of the next few years, my dreams and goals changed and so I adjusted and updated my vision book/board.
 I threw the old one away (a move I still deeply regret, because it is always encouraging to go back and see how far you’ve come).
 This time around I put a picture of two little girls in the book, a house, and a car and quite a few other pictures that resonated with me.